20 Tips to Improve Your Typography Skills

 Design tip

-Try to remove everything that is unnecessary to communicating your message.
-Then, slowly introduce more design elements.
+Try to remove everything that is unnecessary and distracting when communicating your message.
+Then, slowly reintroduce your design elements.
+One at a time.

 9. Avoid Pure Black and White